How to make your high school sale failproof.

 Here are some of the red flags to look for:

 - Students haven’t asked for additional order forms.
-As students fill up their initial order form, they usually request an additional form so they can keep selling.
+As students fill up their initial order form, they usually request an additional form to keep selling.

 - Nobody’s talking about the sale or asked any questions.